-Skipping Class /Skipping School / 10 - The act of not reporting to class or school without receiving proper prior approval and/or following the established procedures for checking out of school.
+Skipping Class /Skipping School / 10 - The act of not reporting to class or school without receiving proper prior

-Stealing/Theft <\$750 / 12 - The act of unauthorized taking. carrying, riding away, or concealing the property of another person, including motor vehicles, without threat, violence or bodilv harm.
+Stealing/Theft <\$750 / 12 - The act of unauthorized taking, carrying, riding away, or concealing the property of another person, including motor vehicles, without threat, violence or bodily harm.

 Threat/Intimidation (TRE) - SESIR - Level III / 35 - An incident where there was no physical contact between the offender and victim, but the victim reasonably believed that physical harm could have occurred based on verbal or nonverbal communication by the offender.
-This includes nonverbal threats and verbal threats of physical harm which are made in person. electronically or through any other means.
+This includes nonverbal threats and verbal threats of physical harm which are made in person, electronically or through any other means.